Samick: Guitar manufacturing and OEM supply

 Samick established its own brand of guitars in 1990 and partnered with a number of different makers, including Greg Bennett and J.T.
 Riboloff (a former luthier at Gibson).
-Samick continues to ghost-build for Squier, Epiphone, Washburn, Hohner, Silvertone, and other brands.
+Samick continues to supply guitars to other companies sold under the brand names Squier, Epiphone, Washburn, Hohner, Silvertone and others.

 Greg Bennett Guitars

 American luthier Greg Bennett designed a line of guitars for Samick.
 The guitars have pickups designed by Seymour Duncan, machine heads from Grover, and bridges by Wilkinson.
 Woods used include ovangkol and ebony from Africa, rosewood from India, and rock maple from North America.
 Instruments under the Greg Bennett label are electric, acoustic and archtop guitars, electric and acoustic basses, mandolins, banjos, ukuleles and autoharps.

 Bennett died on 29 June 2020, at the age of 69.

 Piano manufacturing and brand management

 Samick also has a wide range of pianos.
 Its acoustic piano brands include Samick, Pramberger, Wm.
 Knabe & Co., Kohler & Campbell, and Gebrüder Schulze; and it has digital piano brands of Kohler, Samick Digital, and Symphonia.
 Samick recently announced the discontinuation of the Sohmer & Co. brand.

 In 2004, Samick gained controlling interest in competitor Young Chang, but antitrust rulings in the U.S. and Korea ended the merger a year later.
 From 2003 to 2009 Samick was associated with German C. Bechstein Pianofortefabrik.